Mission: Impossible 2: Home media

 Mission: Impossible 2 was released on VHS and DVD on November 7, 2000, with a rare Japanese LaserDisc release following on April 3, 2001 (released late in the format's life), with a potential North American release of this LaserDisc being cancelled in mid-2001.
-A Blu-ray release followed on June 3, 2008, and an Ultra HD Blu-ray version was released on June 26, 2018.
+The DVD release features an audio commentary, behind-the-scenes footage, documentaries, Metallica's "I Disappear" music video, an MTV Movie & TV Awards parody called "Mission Improbable", an alternate title sequence, DVD-ROM and other bonus materials.